 Whilst some of the issues causing owners to give their cats up to shelters do include behavioral issues, there are also many other factors at play, including:

-- Owner unable to care for them
+- The owner is unable to care for them

 - Lack of time